DEFRA/sroc-charging-module-api-tests/README.md

 Checkout [environments/.env.example](/environments/.env.example) for an example of the file you'll need to create for each environment.

+If you are running the tests in Docker, you should instead create a `.env` file in the root folder of the repo, using [`.env.example`](/.env.example) as a guide.
+Note that the format is exactly the same as [environments/.env.example](/environments/.env.example) except the base URL is specified as `CYPRESS_BASE_URL` instead of `baseUrl`.

 ## Execution

-You can run tests using the Cypress test runner or headlessly using the Cypress CLI.
+You can run tests using the Cypress test runner, or headlessly using either the Cypress CLI or Docker.

 ### Test runner